Sophie Said – T&L Specialist

 Eligibility criteria for the tax relief centers on resolving difficulties, so businesses should ensure there is some level of uncertainty involved in the development process.
 Even if a project isn’t successful, relief can still be claimed as long as an attempt at innovation can be demonstrated.
 While R&D is traditionally associated with scientific industries such as pharmaceuticals, it can be leveraged by businesses in other sectors for such things as new solutions and technological advancements.

-A £106 million R&D fund to encourage investments leading to the take up of low and zero-emission vehicles.
-Despite this encouragement, awareness of R&D tax relief is still relatively low in the transport and storage sector, just 0.8% of total R&D claims came from the sector in 2016/17.
+Despite a £106 million R&D fund announcement to encourage investments leading to the take up of low and zero-emission vehicles, awareness of R&D tax relief is still relatively low in the transport and storage sector, just 0.8% of total R&D claims came from the sector in 2016/17.

 For bus and coach operators, ‘enhancement of process’ could establish the way buses are driven and any improvement to services through the use of new technologies.
 For example, this could include investing in electric vehicles, implementing emissions monitoring systems or introducing new tracking or seat-booking apps.